 - No royalty fees

-Cost: This license is included along with training, resources and certification in the Complete Facilitator Certification Package for $445 CAD.
+Cost: This license is included along with training, resources and certification in the Complete Facilitator’s Kit for

 “The resources exceeded my expectations.
 Thorough and explicit, and very organized.
 You thought of everything!”